Plotprojects/plot-titanium-module/readme.md

 _plot.markGeoTriggersHandled(geotriggers)_

 Sends the handled geotriggers obtained from popGeotriggers().
 Only call this method once per call to popGeotriggers().
 Only to be called from the Geotrigger Handler.

+_plot.setStringSegmentationProperty(property, value)_

+Sets a string property for the device on which notifications can be segmented.

+_plot.setBooleanSegmentationProperty(property, value)_

+Sets a boolean property for the device on which notifications can be segmented.

+_plot.setIntegerSegmentationProperty(property, value)_

+Sets an integer property for the device on which notifications can be segmented.

+_plot.setDoubleSegmentationProperty(property, value)_

+Sets a double property for the device on which notifications can be segmented.

+_plot.setDateSegmentationProperty(property, value)_

+Sets a date property for the device on which notifications can be segmented.

 ### Notification Filter ###